-Keep in mind that if you can’t print there’s an option to see what’s printing and delete those print queue.
-But if deleting don’t work, you may need to clear print queue from printers folder manually or by using special commands.
+Keep in mind that if you can’t print there’s an option to see what’s printing and delete those print queues.
+But if deleting doesn’t work, you may need to clear print queue from printer’s folder manually or by using special commands.

 Here’s how to delete print queue